ABOUT M.S.R.D.A.

 Square Dancing is a folk dance that is associated with America although it has European roots.
 Each sequence begins and ends in a square formation.
 Western square dance has been promoted and standardized by Callerlab, the international association of modern Western square dance callers.
 The cost of lessons is reasonable.
 For information on classes, contact a club in your area!
 Square Dancing is the official folk dance of the State of Mississippi.
 Square Dance Angel.
 To improve your dancing, see Styling Tips.

-Round Dancing is a form of ballroom dancing where the dances are choreographed.
+Round Dancing is a form of ballroom dancing where the dances are choreographed and cued.
 This allows each step to fit the music perfectly.
 It also frees the dancers from thinking about which figure or pattern to do next.
 This adds enjoyment as the dancers can concentrate on executing the steps and do a much greater variety of figures.
-The cues given by the cuer are synonymous with calls by a caller.
-All couples are dancing the same figure at the same time so the dance often appears more refined than freeform dancing.
+The "cues" given by the cuer are synonymous with "calls" by a caller.
+All couples are dancing the same figure at the same time.
+This often appears more refined than freeform dancing.

 Most Round Dances are in the